ksmin23/mcp-vertex-ai-retail-search-server/README.md

     First, create a new service account for your Cloud Run service.

     ```bash
-    gcloud iam service-accounts create mcp-cloud-run-sa \
+    gcloud iam service-accounts create mcp-vaisc-sa \
         --display-name="MCP Cloud Run Service Account"
     ```
-    - `mcp-cloud-run-sa`: This is the ID of the service account.
+    - `mcp-vaisc-sa`: This is the ID of the service account.
 You can change it to your desired name.

 2.  **Grant Permissions**:
     The service account needs permissions to access the Vertex AI Search for Commerce API.
 Grant the `Retail Viewer` role to the service account, which provides the necessary read-only permissions for searching products.

     ```bash
     gcloud projects add-iam-policy-binding [YOUR_PROJECT_ID] \
-        --member="serviceAccount:mcp-cloud-run-sa@[YOUR_PROJECT_ID].iam.gserviceaccount.com" \
+        --member="serviceAccount:mcp-vaisc-sa@[YOUR_PROJECT_ID].iam.gserviceaccount.com" \
         --role="roles/retail.viewer"
     ```
     - Replace `[YOUR_PROJECT_ID]` with your actual GCP project ID.